Internal Linking for SEO – Beginners Guide

 SEO tools often show “0 search volume” for long-tail phrases.
 Ignore that.
 If you have a section about “How to tamper espresso,” link it to a section about “Portafilter baskets.”
 These are Entity Connections.
 Even if no one searches for “Portafilter baskets,” connecting these two nodes strengthens your authority on the main topic “Espresso.”

 Print this out.
 Do not publish a new article without checking these 5 boxes.
+Use the free internal linking audit tools from LinkBoss to automate most of these checks.

 - The “3-Link” Rule: Does this new post link out to at least 3 other existing articles on my site?